Visual rhetoric: Semiotics

 Semiotic theory is defined as a theory that seeks to describe the rhetorical significance of sign-making.
-The central idea of the theory is that a sign does not exist outside of a contextual experience, but it only exists in relation to other signs, objects, and entities.
-Therefore, the sign belongs to a larger system, and when taken out of context of other signs, is rendered meaningless and uncommunicable.
+The central idea of the theory is that a sign does not exist outside a contextual experience; it exists only in relation to other signs, objects, and entities.
+Therefore, the sign belongs to a larger system, and when taken out of the context of other signs, is rendered meaningless and uncommunicable.
 The parts of a semiotic are divided into two parts: the material part of the sign is known as the form of expression, the meaning of the form of expression is known as form of content.
 In semiotic theory, the expression only has meaningful content when existing in a larger contextual framework.

 Areas of focus

-While studying visual objects, rhetorical scholars tend to have three areas of study: nature, function, or evaluation.
+While studying visual objects, rhetorical scholars tend to focus on three areas: nature, function, or evaluation.
 Nature encompasses the literal components of the artifact.
-This is a primary focus of visual rhetoric because in order to understand the function of an image, it is necessary to understand the substantive and stylistic nature of the artifact itself.
+This is a primary focus of visual rhetoric because, in order to understand the function of an image, it is necessary to understand the substantive and stylistic nature of the artifact itself.
 Function holds a somewhat literal definition—it represents the purpose an image serves for an audience.
 The function, or purpose, of an image may be to evoke a certain emotion.
 The evaluation of an artifact determines if the image serves its function.

 Rhetorical application

 Visual rhetoric studies how humans use images to communicate.
-Elements of images, such as size color, line, and shape, are used to convey messages.
+Elements of images, such as size, color, line, and shape, are used to convey messages.
 In images, meanings are created by the layout and spatial positions of these elements.
 The entities that constitute an image are socially, politically, and culturally constructed.
 The same image may represent different rhetorical meanings depending on the audience.
 The choice and arrangement of the elements in an image should be used to achieve the desired rhetorical effects and convey messages accurately to specific audiences, societies, and cultures.

-The use of images is a conscious, communicative decision as the colors, form, medium, and size are each chosen on purpose.
+The use of images is a conscious, communicative decision, as the colors, forms, media, and sizes are each chosen intentionally.
 However, a person may come in contact with a sign, but if they have no relation to the sign, its message is arbitrary.
-Therefore, in order for artifacts or products to be conceptualized as visual rhetoric, they must be symbolic, involve human intervention, and be presented to an audience for the purpose of communicating.
+Therefore, for artifacts or products to be conceptualized as visual rhetoric, they must be symbolic, involve human intervention, and be presented to an audience to communicate.

-In "The Rhetoric of the Image", Roland Barthes examines the semiotic nature of images, and the ways that images function to communicate specific messages.
+In "The Rhetoric of the Image", Roland Barthes examines the semiotic nature of images and how they function to communicate specific messages.
 Barthes points out that messages transmitted by visual images include coded iconic and non-coded iconic linguistic messages.
 Visual rhetorical images can be categorized into two dimensions: meaning operation and visual structure.
 Meaning operation refers to the relations and connections between elements in visual images.
 Visual structure refers to the way that the elements are visually displayed.